 - Thyroid Dysfunction – Both hypothyroidism (low thyroid function) and hyperthyroidism (excessive thyroid function) can result in hair loss as they disrupt the balance of the thyroid hormones, T3 and T4, which directly affect hair follicles (5).

 - Autoimmunity -Patients with various autoimmune conditions, including Lupus, Hashimoto’s Disease, and others tend to have higher rates of hair loss.
 In addition, one autoimmune condition – alopecia areata – attacks the hair follicles, leading to hair loss.
 (7,8)

 - Hormone Imbalance – Imbalances in either estrogens or androgens can lead to hair loss and thinning in men and women.
-Specifically, excess estrogen, low progesterone, or high androgens (especially DHT) can trigger hair loss.
+Specifically, excess estrogen, low progesterone, and low or high androgens (especially high DHT) can trigger hair loss.